Do you need assistance with a dispute?

 Let’s be real; lawyers aren’t free.
 In many cases you’ll get much more in value from your lawyer than you pay, but there is an up-front cost for fees.
 Make sure this money is not wasted – listen to your lawyer’s advice even if you decide not to follow it.

-We make sure that you get enough time to explain the situation and your views, but make sure that you give us enough time to explain your legal position and best course of action.
+We want to ensure that you get enough time to explain the situation and your views, but you should make sure that you give us enough time to explain your legal position and best course of action.

 Everyone knows that life isn’t fair.
 It’s less well known that law isn’t always fair either.
 Laws are drafted by the government to try to achieve a particular outcome.
 They are generally well-intentioned but may apply to your particular situation in a way that wasn’t anticipated or isn’t quite fair.